Transportation

 Indian River County has two airports, Vero Beach Regional Airport and the Sebastian Municipal Airport.
 Both have attractively-designed terminal buildings offering office and meeting space for local and prospective businesses.
 They both also offer many landside and airside development opportunities.

 The Vero Beach Airport was recently named the #1 General Aviation Airport in FL.
-It offers commercial air service through Breeze Airways with direct non-stop flights to Islip, NY; Hartford, CN; Westchester, NY; and Norfolk, VA.
-Additional destinations will be added soon.
+It offers commercial air service through Breeze Airways with direct non-stop flights to Islip, NY; Hartford, CT; Westchester, NY; and Providence, RI.

 The airport has three active runways, the longest of which is 7,314 feet and 100 feet wide.